hyperion-rt/hyperion/docs/installation/installation.rst

 Dependencies
 ============

-First, you will need to install several dependencies.
-Please follow the instructions at the following pages to make sure that you have all the dependencies installed.
+First, you will need to install several dependencies for the Fortran and Python versions of Hyperion.
+Choose your own adventure!

-If you have a Linux computer with root access, you can choose your distribution from the following list:

 .. toctree::
    :maxdepth: 1